The Obama Trials: the US antitrust agencies in the courtroom, 2009-2017

 Ethan Glass on American Express

 There was perhaps no more controversial antitrust case during the Obama Administration than the government's pursuit of credit card company American Express.
 The government accused Amex of abusing its power over retailers who accepted the company's credit cards by restricting merchants' ability to suggest less-expensive methods of payment, including cash or other company cards.
 American Express argued that the government's claims were nonsense; Amex was the third-largest card provider struggling to gain market share - not a company powerful enough to exert its will on retailers.
-Ethan Glass, the DOJ's chief trial counsel and current partner at Quinn Emanuel Urquhart & Sullivan, writes about the factors that led to the government's District Court victory - one that was ultimately overturned on appeal.
+Ethan Glass, DOJ trial counsel and current partner at Quinn Emanuel Urquhart & Sullivan, writes about the factors that led to the government's District Court victory - one that was ultimately overturned on appeal.
 Also, GCR Editor Pallavi Guniganti writes about the issue of class in deciding the Amex case, both in district court and on appeal.

 Deborah Feinstein on Staples/Office Depot